 It’s not just the education, It’s what you do with it!

-The University of North Texas’ Department of Library and Information Sciences and the Manchester City Library are announcing a new collaboration to deliver UNT’s Masters of Library and Information Sciences program in the New England area.
-A small cohort of students from Maine, New Hampshire, and Vermont will begin studies together at MCL in January 2016 and graduate in December 2017.
+The University of North Texas’ Department of Library and Information Sciences and the Manchester City Library are currently collaborating to deliver UNT’s Masters of Library and Information Sciences program in New England.
+A small cohort of students from Maine, New Hampshire, and Vermont began their studies together at MCL in January 2016 and will graduate in December 2017.
 The program will blend two on-site Institutes at MCL, with the remainder of the program delivered online from UNT.

 “This is a wonderful opportunity to partner with an established MLIS program to provide a non-traditional approach to prepare our future library professionals,” Denise VanZanten, director of the Manchester City Library said.
 The Department of Library & Information Sciences has a long history of providing its ALA-accredited Master’s program in various states across the country.
 “I am delighted to have the opportunity to work with MCL and LIS professionals in these three states,” said Dr. Phil Turner, director of the UNT/MCL program.
 “We have been offering cohort-based collaborative programs like this for fifteen years and they create a vibrant learning community.”